City of Edmonton Strengthens Its Core

-Edmonton’s city limits holds seven sectors, with the mature downtown sector at its core.
-Surrounding it are six suburban neighborhoods.
-The majority of the buildings and infrastructure built prior to the 1970’s, and the new generation is taking steps to revitalize their city infrastructure and take an active role in the management of stormwater.
+Edmonton’s city limits hold seven sectors, with the mature downtown sector at its core.
+Surrounding it are six suburban neighbourhoods.
+The majority of the buildings and infrastructure were built prior to the 1970s, and the new generation is taking steps to revitalize their city infrastructure and take an active role in the management of stormwater.

 The Stratavault’s open design allows for the unhindered installation of all necessary subterranean construction, such as water pipes.
 Even so, with its “quick and simple to assemble” matrix design, the cell system continues to provide the surrounding sidewalks, “with sufficient structural integrity to withstand traffic loads,” Biggs noted.

 The open voids allow for tree roots to establish and grow as naturally as possible in the oxygen-rich soil, a thing of the future compared to conventional single slab planters.
 These conventional builds have soil that is too compacted for natural root growth, or for rainfall to be properly absorbed and redirected, resulting in unhealthy or dying trees, eroding landscaping, and ultimately, unnecessary expense in the city’s green infrastructure plans and initiatives.

 With 105th Street’s central location inside the city, the active efforts to reduce the damaging effects of unmanaged stormwater levels require large pipe sweeps to be safely integrated into the Stratavault installations.
 In short, Citygreen’s cell systems are offering the city of Edmonton solutions to all the project’s concerns and goals with a single product.